-- Election of three Class III directors to hold office until the 2023 annual general meeting of shareholders; - (2) Re-appointment of Ernst & Young LLP, an independent registered public accounting firm, as our independent auditor to serve until the 2021 annual general meeting of shareholders and authorization of our Board of Directors, acting by the Audit Committee, to determine the independent auditor's remuneration; - A non-binding, advisory vote to approve the 2019 compensation of our named executive officers; and - (4) Any other business that may properly come before the annual general meeting of shareholders and any adjournments or postponements thereof.
+- TIME AND DATE8:00 a.m. local time on Tuesday, October 26, 2021 - PLACE At the Hamilton Princess & Beach Club located at 76 Pitts Bay Road, Pembroke HM 08 Bermuda - (1) Election of two Class I directors to hold office until the 2024 annual general meeting of shareholders; - (2) Re-appointment of Ernst & Young LLP, an independent registered public accounting firm, as our independent auditor to serve until the 2022 annual general meeting of shareholders and authorization of our Board of Directors, acting by the Audit Committee, to determine the independent auditor's remuneration; - (3) A non-binding, advisory vote to approve the 2020 compensation of our named executive officers; and - (4) Any other business that may properly come before the annual general meeting of shareholders and any adjournments or postponements thereof. - RECORD DATE In order to vote, you must have been a shareholder at the close of business on September 8, 2021.

-RECORD DATE

-In order to vote, you must have been a shareholder at the close of business on March 13, 2020.